Participant registration system for runners event

 }

-SpreadsheetFieldsEnum contains index numbers of the each column in the Spreadsheet.
+SpreadsheetFieldsEnum contains index numbers of each column in the Spreadsheet.

 public enum SpreadsheetFieldsEnum